Absorption and scattering by a temporally switched lossy layer: Going beyond the Rozanov bound: Going beyond the Rozanov bound

-The absorption optimization results are presented in Fig.~\ref{Fig.7.} as a function of the conductivity $\sigma_2$, for several values of $T_{p}/T_0\in(0,3)$ covering the range of extreme ultrawideband to quasi-monchromatic.
-In Fig.~\ref{Fig.7.}, the blue lines represent a LTI system absorption response, the red lines represent the proper Rozanov's bound, and the black dashed lines are used to depict the absorption with the time-varying scheme.
-It can be observed by Fig.~\ref{Fig.7.} that for any given value of $T_{p}/T_0$ (signal bandwidth) it is possible to determine a range of conductivities $\sigma_2$ such that the time-varying scheme exhibits better, or at least equal, performance in comparison to Rozanov's bound.
-In particular, for certain bandwidth regimes, an enhanced performances of the time-varying scheme occur for $\sigma \gtrsim 0.03$ (Figs.~\ref{woT_0_0},~\ref{woT_0_480}~\ref{woT_0_992}~\ref{woT_0_1472}) while for other regimes it asymptotically occurs for relatively larger values of the conductivity.
-Obviously, for the LTI case, shown in blue lines, the performance is always below the bound.

-A complementary view of the enhanced performances of the LTV scheme over Rozanov's bound in certain bandwidth regimes (``windows'') is demonstrated in Fig.~\ref{Fig.9.} that depicts the LTI, LTV and Rozanov's bounds in (blue, dashed black and red lines, respectively) for $\sigma_2=0.03, 0.036, 0.054, 0.09, 0.18, 0.3, 1.002 [\rm S/m]$ as a function of the relative bandwidth $T_{p}/T_0$.
-It can be easily noted that for $\sigma_2 \gtrsim 0.036[\rm S/m]$ the LTV scheme becomes better than Rozanov's bounds in some bandwidth regimes of the excitation signal ( $\sigma_2\approx0.036[\rm S/m]$ can be identified as the minimal required value of loss for the LTV scheme in order to bypass the Rozanov's bound for ultrawideband signal excitation).
+The absorption optimization results are presented in Fig.~\ref{Fig.7.} as a function of the conductivity $\sigma_2$, for several values of $T_{p}/T_0\in(0,3)$ covering the range of extreme ultra-wideband to quasi-monchromatic signals.
+In Fig.~\ref{Fig.7.}, the red lines represent the proper Rozanov's bound, the blue lines represent a LTI system absorption response, and the black dashed lines are used to depict the absorption with the time-varying scheme.
+It can be observed in Fig.~\ref{Fig.7.} that for any given value of $T_{p}/T_0$ (signal bandwidth) it is possible to determine a range of conductivities $\sigma_2$ such that the time-varying scheme exhibits better, or at least equal, performance in comparison to Rozanov's bound.
+In particular, for certain bandwidth regimes, an enhanced performances of the time-varying scheme occur for $\sigma \gtrsim 0.024$ (Figs.~\ref{woT_0_0},~\ref{woT_0_992}~\ref{woT_0_1472}) while for other regimes it asymptotically occurs for relatively larger values of the conductivity.
+Obviously, for the LTI case, shown in blue lines, the performance is always below the bound.\\ A complementary view of the enhanced performances of the LTV scheme over Rozanov's bound is demonstrated in Fig.~\ref{Fig.9.} that depicts the LTI, LTV and Rozanov's bounds in (blue, dashed black and red lines, respectively) for $\sigma_2=0.03, 0.054, 0.18, 1.002 [\rm S/m]$ as a function of the relative bandwidth $T_{p}/T_0$.
+It can be easily noted by Fig.~\ref{Fig.9.} that for $\sigma_2 \gtrsim 0.024[\rm S/m]$ the LTV scheme becomes better than Rozanov's bounds in some bandwidth regimes of the excitation signal (for the parameters used here, $\sigma_2\approx0.024[\rm S/m]$ can be identified as the minimal required value of loss for the LTV scheme in order to bypass the Rozanov's bound for ultrawideband / quasi-monochromatic signal excitation).
 This enhanced performance in terms of better absorption and extended bandwidth improves as $\sigma_2$ is moderately increased.